JohnsonClayton/TV-Control-Application/README.md

 - [ ] Step 3:
   - [ ] Use commands from manual for TV to create + demonstrate control over TV with code
     - Code may be in C or other lower-level situation
+    - [ ] Confirm C Hello World for PoC for PHP -> C communications
 - [ ] Step 4:
   - [ ] Find a way to connect the php to command TV